Last edited: October 4, 2020.

 …these concepts together … describe how human activity … translates into outcomes…

-So combined with an understanding of deeper socio-economic forces (as outlined in Part I), we’ve now defined perhaps the most pivotal concepts we need to model the source(s) of present human institutions’ systemic failure to address (global) public outcomes.
-These concepts together promise to enable us to describe how human activity today translates into outcomes both private and public, intended and inadvertent.
+So combined with an understanding of deeper socio-economic forces (as outlined in Part I), we’ve now characterized perhaps the most pivotal concepts we need to model the sources of present human institutions’ systemic failure to address (global) public outcomes.
+These concepts together promise to enable us to describe how human choices today translate into outcomes both private and public, both intended and inadvertent.

-For future ease of reference, we can capture these key framework inputs in a diagram like the one found in Appendix B. That Appendix exhibits the idea set out here that public outcomes are driven by incentives, capabilities, and power relationships among individuals, firms, and government.
+For future ease of reference, we can capture these key framework concepts in a diagram like the one found in Appendix B. That Appendix exhibits the idea set out here that public outcomes, like all outcomes, are driven by incentives, capabilities, and power relationships among individuals, firms, and government.

-Coupling individual incentives more tightly with the global public good would be the single most effective and principled way to better address global issues.
+Coupling individuals’ incentives more tightly with the global public good would be the single most effective and principled way to better address global issues.

-- Western capitalist democracies today exhibit insufficient power-adjusted incentive on the part of individuals, firms, and government to pursue the global public good.
+- Western capitalist democracies today reflect insufficient power-adjusted incentive on the part of individuals, firms, and government to pursue the global public good.

-- Imbuing individuals with greater incentive would represent the most principled and effective way to better address global issues.
+- Imbuing individuals, specifically, with greater incentive would represent the most principled and effective way to better address global issues.

-1. Western capitalist democracies today exhibit insufficient power-adjusted incentive on the part of individuals, firms, and government to pursue the global public good.
-Populating the framework above to describe individuals, firms, and government raises 3 observations that together lead to this conclusion.
-First, (a) government and firms have the capabilities to pursue the global public good, but not the independent incentive.
-Second, (b) individuals (and firms) have the power to influence government, potentially to pursue the global public good.
-But, third, in the final analysis, (c) still no one has the power-adjusted incentive to pursue the global public good.
+1. Western capitalist democracies today reflect insufficient power-adjusted incentive on the part of individuals, firms, and government to pursue the global public good.
+As applied to individuals, firms, and government, the framework gives rise to 3 observations leading to this conclusion.
+First, (a) only government and firms have the capabilities to pursue the global public good, but not the independent incentive.
+Second, (b) individuals and firms have the power to influence government, potentially to pursue the global public good.
+But, third, even after accounting for prevailing power relationships, (c) still no group does in fact face the power-adjusted incentive to pursue the global public good.

-(a) Firms and government both have the capabilities to pursue the global public good, but not the independent incentive.
+(a) Only firms and government have the capabilities to pursue the global public good, but not the independent incentive.

-This becomes clear after summarizing the outcomes that individuals, firms, and government value, and also the capacities and interdependencies (effort-outcome functions) each faces in achieving desired outcomes.
+This assertion becomes clear after summarizing what each of individuals, firms, and governments independently value, and summarizing also the capacities and interdependencies (“effort-outcome functions,” as labelled in our working framework) that each group faces in achieving their goals.

-So to start, individuals do generally value the global public good; but the data show that, unsurprisingly, most of us care relatively much more about things posing more immediate concern to our personal wellbeing: health, safety, economic security, recreation, and the like.
-Indeed, the less of these one has, naturally the more one prioritizes these; and relatively greater focus on one’s own private interest is therefore intensified by today’s widening inequality, driven by reasons described in Part I. And individuals don’t possess great standalone capacity to achieve (global) public outcomes: only as members of firms (a catch-all term representing all manner of private sector organization, with their specialized talent and resources) do we multiply our capabilities to express our maximum potential to deliver outcomes.
+Start with individuals.
+Individuals do generally value the global public good; but the data show that, unsurprisingly, most of us care relatively much more about things posing more immediate concern to our personal wellbeing: health, safety, economic security, recreation, and the like.
+And importantly, the less of these one has, naturally the more one prioritizes these more selfish concerns.
+So the tendency to prioritize one’s own personal wellbeing is therefore intensified by today’s widening inequality (driven by reasons described in Part I).
+To complicate matters, individuals don’t possess great standalone capacity to achieve (global) public outcomes: only as members of firms (a catch-all term here, representing all manner of private sector organization) do we multiply our combined capabilities to express our maximum potential to deliver outcomes.

 …given today’s prevailing effort-outcome functions … the problematic result is that public outcomes systematically suffer…

-Finally, government in its idealized characterization has few outcomes that it values independently of the constituents it represents.
-Now in reality, public officials occupying public office are human too, and so seek to keep their position and grow their influence — and whose outcomes they prioritize (individuals’ or firms’, e.g.) to do this will depend on prevailing power dynamics between government, firms, and individuals, as discussed in section (b) below.
-But in any event, like firms, government has material capabilities to pursue the global public good, even if they may be somewhat more constrained than firms, all as discussed in Part I.
+Finally, government.
+Government has few outcomes that it values independently of the constituents it represents, in theory.
+But in reality, public officials occupying public office are human too, and so seek to keep their position and grow their influence.
+And which constituents’ outcomes they prioritize to do this (e.g. as between the electorate or corporate political supporters) will depend on prevailing power dynamics between government, individuals, and firms, as discussed in section (b) below.
+But in any event, like firms, government has material capabilities to pursue the global public good — even if governments may be somewhat more constrained than firms, as discussed in Part I.

 - ∂(outcomesᵦ)/∂(effortₐ): how much β’s outcomes depend on α’s effort;